 I did a smaller version of this study in 1986, and I am still pressing on well after my retirement from the Vancouver Police Department in 2006.

 I will also do ride-alongs to see if the street needs of officers are being met in their training (i.e., ground truth).
 These efforts are not to point out individual training failures, rather it is my aim to offer a collective understanding of the best use-of-force training techniques and tactics that I can find.
 What is being done well and what can be improved upon?
-Can a list of training safety rules be created (E.g., rule #1 could be to never turn your back on a violent arrestee)?
+Can a list of training safety rules be created (e.g., rule #1 could be to never turn your back on a violent arrestee)?
 How can L.E. training be improved upon?

 How can you help?

 What you would like to know about this field of study, where should I go, and who should I talk to?
 Reach out to me if you are interested in sharing any insights you may have on this topic, or put me in touch with any of your contacts who do.
-I am self-financed, so any tips on inexpensive accomodations would be appreciated (I just rejoined the International Police Association).
+I am self-financed, so any tips on inexpensive accommodations would be appreciated (I just rejoined the International Police Association).

-Please follow me, the Traveling Tactical Trainer, on Instagram (al.tt.trainer) or at AlArsenaultBooks.com.
+Please follow me, the Traveling Tactical Trainer, on Instagram (@al.tt.trainer) or at AlArsenaultBooks.com.
 I will share my findings in a book when my series of trips have been completed.

 My first encounter with an officer here in New South Wales was with Cst.
 Shelton Wong at “The Rocks” police substation.
 He advised me as to how to make contact with their police academy at Goulburn.
 I showed him the pics below taken off their training manual back in 1986.
 Yup, it’s been a while on this continuing quest of mine to find/create the ultimate martial art for policing.
+Wish me luck as I step back onto the Australian continent.